Destiny post-release content: Year 2: The Taken King

-The third expansion, The Taken King, was released on September 15, 2015, marking the end of "Year One" of Destiny.
+The third expansion, The Taken King, was released on September 15, 2015, marking the beginning of "Year Two" of Destiny.
 The expansion focuses on Oryx, The Taken King and father of Crota, as he leads a new race of enemy, the Taken, to avenge his son's death.
 Players have access to a new PvE area, the Dreadnaught, Oryx's massive ship situated in the rings of Saturn (with its own Patrol mode), as well as playable missions on Mars' moon Phobos (previously only available in PvP), and the raid, "King's Fall"; the hard version raised the highest obtainable Light level to 320 and the April 2016 update increased it to 335.
 A new public activity called Court of Oryx is accessed during the Dreadnaught's Patrol mode with random bosses and three levels of difficulty.
 A new heavy weapon was introduced, a sword, which has new mechanics from the swords that can be used during certain Hive missions.
 Three new strikes were added and three Year One strikes were revised to include the Taken race in addition to the other enemies.
 Seven new Crucible maps were added, in addition to three new PvP modes, "Rift", "Mayhem", and a new version of Control called "Zone Control".
 New sub-classes were added for all three classes; the Void-based "Nightstalker" for Hunter, the Arc-based "Stormcaller" for Warlock, and the Solar-based "Sunbreaker" for Titan.
 A new quest storyline was added in the "April Update" where players must defeat Malok, a Taken prince attempting a rise to power in the aftermath of Oryx's defeat.

 Like the previous expansions, The Taken King had timed exclusives for PlayStation platforms, which lasted until October 2017 (although originally planned to last until September 2016).
 Two new retail versions of Destiny, the "Legendary Edition" and "Collector's Edition", were released alongside The Taken King: both included a copy of the game, all "Year One" DLC, and The Taken King.
 A Digital Collector's Edition was also available.
 Year One players received commemorative items when purchasing The Taken King.
 A new PS4 bundle was also available, which included a limited edition white 500GB PS4 with Destiny artwork on the face of the console, the Legendary Edition of Destiny: The Taken King, and all bonus content from the Legendary and Digital Collector's Editions.
 Players who purchased The Taken King received an item called Spark of Light, which boosted one new character to level 25, the minimum level needed to play The Taken Kings content.